Eugenius Birch: Biography

-Both Eugenius and his elder brother, John Brannis (1813-1862), were born in Gloucester Terrace (later Pitfield Street), Shoreditch, London to architect and surveyor John and his wife, Susanne.
+Both Eugenius and his elder brother, John Brannis (1813–1862), were born in Gloucester Terrace (later Pitfield Street), Shoreditch, London to John and his wife, Susanne.
+John was an architect and a surveyor according to the Obituary of Eugenius Birch, while according to Oxford Dictionary of National Biography he was a corn dealer.
 He attended schools in Brighton and at Euston Square.
 Fascinated by engineering from a young age, he would often visit major engineering works being built in north London (such as the Primrose Hill Tunnel).
 While still a boy he submitted a design for a passenger carriage to the London and Greenwich Railway company.
 His innovation, to place the wheels beneath the carriage as opposed to the side, thus freeing more room for the passengers was adopted by the railway.

 Career

 As a result of the success in getting his idea adopted at aged 16 he was able to join Messrs.
-Bligh’s engineering works in Limehouse, London as an apprentice, and then studied at the Mechanics' Institute at the request of Dr George Birkbeck.
-In 1837, aged 19, he received a silver Isis Medal from the Society of Arts for his drawing of a marine steam engine, and the following year a Silver Telford Medal for his drawings and description of Huddert’s rope machinery.
+Bligh's engineering works in Limehouse, London as an apprentice, and then studied at the Mechanics' Institute at the request of Dr George Birkbeck.
+In 1837, aged 19, he received a silver Isis Medal from the Society of Arts for his drawing of a marine steam engine.

+In 1838, when the Institution of Civil Engineers was allowed to make drawings of Joseph Huddart's Rope Machinery by its owner, Cotton, Birch and George Drysdale Dempsey took the drawings and wrote manuscript accounts.
+Both communications were accurate and it was difficult to distinguish between their merits, therefore both men were awarded a Telford medal in silver, accompanied by books to the value of five guineas.

-On 19 February 1839, Birch was elected a Graduate of the Institution of Civil Engineers, becoming a Member on 5 May 1863.
-In 1845 he formed a general design engineering partnership with his brother, John Brannis Birch, which worked across various projects including railways (such as the East Indian Railway from Calcutta to Delhi), viaducts and bridges (including the Kelham and Stockwith bridges).
+On 19 February 1839, Birch was elected a Graduate of the Institution of Civil Engineers, becoming a member on 5 May 1863.
+Meanwhile, John Brannis was elected a Graduate of the Institution of Civil Engineers in 1842, the brothers formed a general design engineering partnership in 1843.
+Birch worked across various projects including railways (such as the East Indian Railway from Calcutta to Delhi), viaducts and bridges including the Kelham and Stockwith bridges.
+Kelham Bridge was a screw-piled bridge whose construction started in 1849.
+But in March 1855, it was destroyed by the collision between piles and an immense sheet of ice, after locals broke the ice around the bridge.

 He also designed the Devon and Somerset Railway, Exmouth docks, Ilfracombe harbour, West Surrey waterworks and Brighton Aquarium, the oldest operational aquarium in the world.